 2. It might affect your gut health

 As well as filling us up, fibre from fruit, vegetables, legumes and wholegrains is vital for a healthy gut – such as to support the growth of ‘good’ bacteria and to keep the lining of the bowel healthy.
 On average, we eat only half the recommended daily amounts of at least 25g of fibre for women and 30g for men – and being on a ketogenic diet will make it harder to meet these targets.

 3. You may find it hard to stick with

 The best ‘diet’ is one that ticks off all your nutritional needs, fits with your lifestyle, and that you enjoy.
 If you get these right – you’re onto a winner over the long-haul!
 Many studies show those on a ketogenic diet find it difficult to sustain, due to its restrictive nature (which can also make family meal times and outings with friends more complicated).

-For more information, visit the Dieticians Associations of Australia website.
+For more information, visit the Dietitians Associations of Australia website.